mariel-delagarza/blockade-scenario-1/README.md

 # What are "chapters"
 - The chapters are discrete chunks of your scrolly map.
 Think of it was a scrolling PowerPoint.
-- If you have this file open while looking at the [live map](https://feat-taiwan-blockade-map--csis-cpower-viz.netlify.app/taiwan-blockade-map/scenario1/), you can see the text in the boxes will match up with the values of the `description` items.
+- If you have the `config.js` file open while looking at the [live map](https://feat-taiwan-blockade-map--csis-cpower-viz.netlify.app/taiwan-blockade-map/scenario1/), you can see the text in the boxes will match up with the values of the `description` items.
 For example, line 33 matches up with the first text you see when you start the map.
 Each box of text is part of a separate chapter.
 - Each chapter has an `onChapterEnter` part and an `onChapterExit` part.
 This is where you tell Mapbox what layers to make visible (e.g. showing drones) when a user reaches the chapter, and what layers to hide (e.g. removing ships) when a user moves to the next chapter.
 - The layers referenced are created via Mapbox Studio.
 There we set the opacity to `0`, and here we use opacity as a way to show and hide them.